yatisht/usher/README.md

 ## Acknowledgement

 We thank Jim Kent and the UCSC Genome Browser team for allowing us to download the `faToVcf` utility (from http://hgdownload.soe.ucsc.edu/admin/exe/) for `Fasta2UShER`.
+Please read the license terms for `faToVcf` here: https://github.com/ucscGenomeBrowser/kent/blob/master/src/LICENSE.

 ## Reference
 **UShER:**